srazzak/tree-sitter-mdx/README.md

 ## Goals

-Overall, the goal is to extend the existing parsers for MDX - not to recreate the grammar.
+Overall, the goal is to re-use the existing parsers for MDX as much as possible.
+Similar to the existing Markdown parser, the goal of this parser is not for accuracy, but mainly for syntax highlighting in editors like neovim or Zed.

+So instead, we borrow most of the rules from the existing Markdown grammar and then inject JSX into the JSX blocks.